nodeontrain/nodeontrain.xyz/tuts/password_reset.md

 </div>
 {% endhighlight %}

 The data model for password resets is similar to the one used for [account activation](https://nodeontrain.xyz/tuts/account_activation/#account-activations-resource).
 Following the pattern set by [remember tokens](https://nodeontrain.xyz/tuts/remember_me/) and [account activation tokens](https://nodeontrain.xyz/tuts/account_activation/), password resets will pair a virtual reset token for use in the reset email with a corresponding reset digest for retrieving the user.
-If we instead stored an unhashed token, an attacker with access to the database could send a reset request to the user’s email address and then use the token and email to visit the corresponding password reset link, thereby gaining control of the account.
+If we instead stored an unhashed token, an attacker with access to the database could send a reset request to the user's email address and then use the token and email to visit the corresponding password reset link, thereby gaining control of the account.
 Using a digest for password resets is thus essential.
-As an additional security precaution, we’ll also plan to expire the reset link after a couple of hours, which requires recording the time when the reset gets sent.
+As an additional security precaution, we'll also plan to expire the reset link after a couple of hours, which requires recording the time when the reset gets sent.

 {% highlight bash %}
 ~/sample_app $ sequelize migration:create --name add_reset_to_users